peacetara/slab/src/python/README.md

+### NOTE

+This code is in maintenance mode and we are planning to support it on 1Password 6.8.x through the rest of 2018.

+I, [peacetara](https://github.com/peacetara), have moved to [Bitwarden](https://www.bitwarden.com) and accompanying [CLI](https://fossil.birl.ca/bitwarden-cli/home); both of which are Open Source.

+**Other Options**

+1. Closed Source [Enpass](http://enpass.io/) and accompanying Open Source [CLI](https://github.com/HazCod/enpass-cli) which [jabofh](https://github.com/jabofh) has moved to.
+While Enpass is Closed Source, it does use `sqlcipher` and is offline.
+2. [Password Store](https://www.passwordstore.org/) which is an interesting take on the problem.
+Open Source and completely CLI based.

+### ABOUT
-This replaces sudolikeaboss for 1Password > 6.8.0

-This code is in maintenance mode and planned support through the rest of 2018.
-I personally am moving to Bitwarden (https://www.bitwarden.com) and CLI (https://fossil.birl.ca/bitwarden-cli/home) both are Open source (OSS).
-Agile bits has claimed to replace this functionality, but the latest v7 release apparently doesn't. boo hiss Agile bits. boo hiss.
+This replaces `sudolikeaboss` for 1Password > 6.8.0.
+Agilebits has claimed to replace this functionality, but the latest v7 release of 1Password apparently still does not. boo hiss Agilebits. boo hiss.

-Other options: enpass (http://enpass.io/) (not OSS but uses sqlcipher and is offline.)
-Password Store (https://www.passwordstore.org/) (OSS)

 All the hard bits are done by the `onepasswordpy` library, the source for that is included directly here.
 Please see `onepassword/LICENSE.txt` for the license.

 This replacement for `sudolikeaboss` talks directly to the 1Password SQLITE data file.
 It only ever reads from the SQLITE database, and it can run side-by-side with a running unlocked copy of 1Password.

 ### INSTALL